mokronos/MA_SebastianHirt/notes.md

 - [x] subplots for each compression

+- [ ] spearman ranked, pearson for whole dataset, and each compresssion

 - [ ] compare gt to ocr on reference images

 - [ ] compare ocr on reference images to ocr on compressed images

 - [ ] move fitting out of plotting file

-- [ ] "train" fitting with 2 images, use on other

 - [ ] do everything for tesseract too